 Pomona was growing northward and the church felt the need for a larger building—they had 300 members.
 The site at the corner of Holt and Garey was purchased even though some felt it was “out in the country,” being surrounded by a blackberry patch.
 The bell from the previous building was used in one of the two bell towers.
 The cornerstone contains a Bible, a list of the 300 members, pictures, and a copy of the Progress Bulletin newspaper.
 At the completion of construction, church members gathered at Fourth and Park to move to 601 N. Garey Ave.
 They reportedly marched and sang “Onward, Christian Soldiers” to the new location.
 In February 2005 this building was torn down.

 On August 10th, we broke ground once more as the First Baptist Church of Pomona had outgrown its facility.
 It was decided to build on the parking lot just above of the North Education Building.
-The sanctuary was designed to seat 2,000 people, with a choir loft for another 200.
 On November 29, 1987 the building was complete.
 The entire congregation again marched north to the new building at 601 N. Garey Ave.